Mikael92002/shopping_cart/README.md

 - Navigate to the main page of the application in your browser.
 - Use the provided forms to add items to your cart.
 - Review items in your cart and clear as needed.

-This README provides an overview of the Shopping Cart project.
-For further details, refer to the project's documentation and source code.